exonum/exonum-doc/src/advanced/dos-protection.md

 # DoS Protection and Consensus Algorithm

+Like any other network, Exonum nodes can be susceptible to denial-of-service attacks (DoS).
+The goal of such an attack is to render an Exonum node not responsive to legitimate requests from other nodes and external clients.
+One of attack vectors is spam, i.e., flooding a node with a ton of meaningless requests.

-Understandably, spam protection is a high-priority feature to be implemented in the nearest future.
+*Note.* Understandably, spam protection is a high-priority feature to be implemented in the nearest future.

 The DoS protection is two-fold: